cloudfoundry-community/s3-cf-service-broker/README.md

 ## User for Broker

 An AWS user must be created for the broker.
-The user's accessKey and secretKey must be provided using the environments variables AWS_ACCESS_KEY and AWS_SECRET_KEY.
+The user's accessKey and secretKey must be provided using the environments variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`.

 An example user policy for the broker user is provided in [broker-user-iam-policy.json](https://github.com/davidehringer/s3-cf-service-broker/blob/master/src/main/resources/broker-user-iam-policy.json).
 If desired, you can further limit user and group resources in this policy based on prefixes defined above.